 The main causes of pipe corrosion are:

-- • Low pH (acid water) typically found on private well water, but is also present in some small municipal water systems.
+- Low pH (acid water) is typically found on private well water but is also present in some small municipal water systems.

-- • Other water chemistry causes, such as high levels of dissolved oxygen, high levels of salts dissolved in the water, and/ or corrosion-causing bacteria such as sulfate or iron bacteria.
+- Other water chemistry causes high levels of dissolved oxygen, high levels of salts dissolved in the water, and/ or corrosion-causing bacteria such as sulfate or iron bacteria.

-- • Electrochemical causes, such as improper grounding of electrical appliances to the copper piping.
+- Electrochemical causes, such as the improper grounding of electrical appliances to the copper piping.

-- • High velocity of water, relative to size of piping, causing hydraulic wear on the piping, for instance a recirculating hot water system with a pump driving the water through pipes that are too small in diameter.
+- The high velocity of water, relative to the size of piping, causing hydraulic wear on the piping, for instance, a recirculating hot water system with a pump driving the water through pipes that are too small in diameter.

-- • Poor plumbing installation practices, including not cleaning or de-burring the pipe properly and the use of excessive flux in soldereing the pipe fittings.
+- Poor plumbing installation practices, including not cleaning or de-burring the pipe properly and excessive flux in soldering the pipe fittings.

-- • Lightening strikes to utility poles where the electricity travels to ground wires connecting to piping systems
+- Lightning strikes utility poles where the electricity travels to ground wires connecting to piping systems

-- • Check to see if the piping system properly grounded.
-Verify to see that there is electrical continuity through out the piping system.
+- Check to see if the piping system is properly grounded.
+Verify that there is electrical continuity throughout the piping system.

-- • Check for pH and see if the water is corrosive, and/or perform a Langlier Index (see Table 2)
+- Check for pH, hardness, alkalinity, total dissolved solids and see if the water is corrosive, and perform a Langelier Index.

-- 3) Install a calcite neutralizer tank, or a soda ash feeder to raise the pH to 7.0 to 8.0 to correct for low pH and increase the alkalinity in the water.
+3. Install a calcite neutralizer tank or a soda ash feeder to raise the pH to 7.0 to 8.0 to correct for low pH and increase the water's alkalinity.

-- 4) Install a phosphate feeder before the copper piping.
-Phosphate will coat the piping and reduce or slow down the corrosion effects, by coating the interior surfaces of the piping with phosphate and causing an insulation surface to be built up.
+4. Install a phosphate feeder before the copper piping.
+Phosphate will coat the piping and reduce or slow down the corrosion effects by coating the piping's interior surfaces with phosphate and causing an insulation surface to be built up.

 Calcite Neutralizer Filters

-One of the most convenient methods to raise pH, and add a little hardness and alkalinity is to use a calcite neutralizer filter.
-These filters will typically raise the pH of the water to 7.0 to 8.0 and add 30 to 100 ppm of hardness depending on the alkalinity and water hardness.
+One of the most convenient methods to raise pH and add a little hardness and alkalinity is to use a calcite neutralizer filter.
+These filters will typically raise the water's pH to 7.0 to 8.0 and add 30 to 100 ppm of hardness depending on the alkalinity and water hardness.

-In neutralizer filters, acidic waters slowly dissolve the calcium and magnesium media on contact as the water flows through the filter, raising the pH of the water and increasing the alkalinity.
-This eliminates the effects of corrosive water chemistries and can help to prevent corrosion of piping and fixtures.
+In neutralizer filters, acidic waters slowly dissolve the calcium and magnesium media on contact as the water flows through the filter, raising the water's pH and increasing the alkalinity.
+This water system eliminates the effects of corrosive water chemistries and is a good solution for preventing copper pipe corrosion and corrosion of fixtures.

 The size of the system is directly proportional to the flow rate of the water, in gallons per minute.
 The higher the flow rate, the larger the system required.

-Neutralizer filter tanks are filled with a blend of calcium and magnesium carbonates made from naturally occurring minerals, which dissolve into the water, making it less corrosive.
-More mineral can quickly and easily be added to the filter tank, typically once per year for most residential applications.
+Neutralizer filter tanks are filled with a blend of calcium and magnesium carbonates made from naturally occurring minerals.
+These minerals dissolve into the water, making it less corrosive.
+More minerals can quickly and easily be added to the filter tank, typically once per year for most residential applications.
 No special tools are required.

-This type of neutralizer also acts as a filter removing sediment and small amounts of rust from the water, and then backwashing it out once every week or so.
+This type of neutralizer also acts as a filter to remove sediment and small amounts of rust from the water and then backwash it out once every week.

 Soda Ash Feeders

-Soda ash is bought dry, usually in 25 or 50 lb bags and mixed with soft or pure water in the solution tank.
-When a saturated solution is achieved (approximately 3 pounds per 5 gallons of wate, which creates a 10% solutionr), a solution of between 50 and 500 ppm are injected, depending on the pH, alkalinity and flow rate of the water.
+Soda ash is bought dry, usually in 25 or 50 lb bags, and mixed with soft or pure water in the solution tank.
+When a saturated solution is achieved (approximately 3 pounds per 5 gallons of water, which creates a 10% solution), a solution of between 50 and 500 ppm is injected, depending on the pH, alkalinity, and flow rate of the water.

-Need help selecting a system?
-Fill out our quick and easy System Selector Form and get a response is 24 hours or less.
+Need help selecting a water treatment system?
+Call us toll-free at 1-888-600-5426 or Fill out our quick and easy System Selector Form and get a response in 24 hours or less.